Princeton, New Jersey: Early history

 Princeton was described by William Edward Schenck in 1850 as having attained "no very considerable size" until the establishment of the College of New Jersey in the town.
 When Richard Stockton, one of the founders of the township, died in 1709 he left his estate to his sons, who helped to expand property and the population.
-Based on the 1880 United States Census, the population of Princeton comprised 3,209 persons (not including students).
+Based on the 1880 United States census, the population of Princeton comprised 3,209 persons (not including students).
 Local population has expanded from the nineteenth century.
-According to the 2010 Census, Princeton Borough had 12,307 inhabitants, while Princeton Township had 16,265.
+According to the 2010 census, Princeton Borough had 12,307 inhabitants, while Princeton Township had 16,265.
 The numbers have become stagnant; since the arrival of the College of New Jersey, now Princeton University, in 1756, the town's population spikes every year during the fall and winter and drops significantly over the course of the summer.

 Revolution

 In the pivotal Battle of Princeton in January 1777, George Washington forced the British to evacuate southern New Jersey.
-After the victory, Princeton hosted the first Legislature under the State Constitution to decide the State's seal, Governor and organization of its government.
-In addition, two of the original signers of the Declaration of Independence—Richard Stockton and John Witherspoon lived in Princeton.
+After the victory, Princeton hosted the first Legislature under the State Constitution to decide the State's seal, governor and organization of its government.
+In addition, two of the original signers of the Declaration of Independence—Richard Stockton and John Witherspoon—lived in Princeton.
 Princetonians honored their citizens' legacy by naming two streets in the downtown area after them.

-On January 10, 1938, Henry Ewing Hale called for a group of citizens to establish a "Historical Society of Princeton."
+On January 10, 1938, Henry Ewing Hale called for a group of citizens to establish a "Historical Society of Princeton".
 Later the Bainbridge House, constructed in 1766 by Job Stockton, would be dedicated for this purpose.
 Previously the house was used once for a meeting of Continental Congress in 1783, a general office, and as the Princeton Public Library.
 The House is owned by Princeton University and is leased to the Princeton Historical Society for one dollar per year.
 The house has kept its original staircase, flooring and paneled walls.
 Around 70% of the house has been unaltered.
-Aside from safety features such as wheelchair access and electrical work, the house has been restored to its original look.
+Aside from safety features such as wheelchair access and electrical work, the house has been restored to its original appearance and character.